crquito/crquito/README.md

 ---

 ## 🌟 About Me
-Hello!
-I’m Carlos Quito, a CS Master’s student at NEIU with a Bachelor’s in Computer Science and an Associate’s in Computer Information Systems from Wilbur Wright College.
+- Hello!
+My name is Carlos Quito, and I'm currently pursuing a Master’s degree in Computer Science at NEIU.

+- I hold a Bachelor’s in Computer Science at NEIU and an Associate's in Computer Information Systems from Wilbur Wright College.

-I’ve built projects in *web and mobile app development, database design, and machine learning**, and gained hands-on experience in robotics programming through NEIU’s STEM Summer Program.
-I also enjoy tutoring students in programming and problem-solving.
+- I've engaged in various projects focusing on web and mobile app development, database design, and machine learning.

+- I've acquired practical experience in robotics programming through NEIU's STEM Summer Program.

+- I also find great satisfaction in tutoring students in programming and problem-solving.

-I'm eager to apply my skills in IT management, software engineering, or business, while I while contributing to innovative projects, and continuing to grow as a professional.
+- I’m excited to leverage my skills in IT management, software engineering, or business, while contributing to innovative projects and continuing my professional growth.

 ---